dolittle/Home/.github/pull_request_template.md

 ## Definition of Done

+More details on our definition of done can be found [here](https://dolittle.io/contributing/guidelines/definition_of_done/).

 - [ ] Adhers to our [core principles](https://dolittle.io/contributing/guidelines/core_principles/) and [development principles](https://dolittle.io/contributing/guidelines/development_principles/).
 - [ ] Follows our [expected structure](https://dolittle.io/contributing/guidelines/repositories/).
 - [ ] Has automated specifications / tests.
 - [ ] Has API documentation (XML, JsDoc or similar).
 - [ ] Has general documentation sitting in the /Documentation folder at the root of the repository.
 (See [more](https://dolittle.io/contributing/documentation/)).
+- [ ] Schemas for public formats.
 - [ ] Ready to be packaged and released.